dfinity/motoko/design/StableRegions-20230209.md

 some extreme cases.

-We address the question of whether the new limit of 32k regions is "enough" in the Q&A section (it is, for all practical purposes).
+We address the question of whether the new limit of 32k regions is "enough" in the Q&A section (it is, for all practical purposes)

+**Tension 2** is introduced because we want a design that will continue to work even when canisters can store more stable data than today (32GB).

-**Tension 2** is resolved by making prudent representation choices.
+Tension 2 is resolved by making prudent representation choices.

 The representations we choose for regions and region identifiers permit a scaling to 256GB of stable data while still permitting meta